-The legacy of 9/11 is twin-fold!
-The recent one represented by the US and Islamic terror is one of violence and ‘clash of civilisation’, while the older 9/11 consolidates the message of universal brotherhood and harmony
+The legacy of 9/11 is two-fold!
+While the recent one represents religious intolerance, Islamic terrorism and ‘clash of civilisation’, the older 9/11 consolidates the message of universal brotherhood, peace and harmony

 September 11, 2001, is a tragic date for the history of the world, particularly for the United States.
 It indicates the brutal terrorist attack on New York City that killed thousands of innocent people.
 It began the War on Terrorism that today in 2018 continues unabated.

 The threat of Islamist terrorist attacks has continued from the Taliban, Al-Qaida and ISIS to numerous smaller groups.
 Terrorist strikes have occurred on every continent.
 India has not escaped these either having endured several terrorist assaults like 26/11, 2008.

 The 9/11 attack resulted in wars in Afghanistan, Iraq, Libya, Yemen and Syria.
 In these and related civil conflicts hundreds of thousands have been killed.
 One could call the War on Terrorism the world war of the twenty-first century.
 Associated violence and instability in various Islamic countries have brought waves of immigrants and refugees into Europe, which may permanently change the demography and identity of Europe itself.